AgustinPalopoli/Personal-Training-System/README.md

 # Additional information

 This webpage was develop for a personal trainer and he is going to use it for work.

-Sorry for my poor english.
-I learned how to have a conversation about the weather but they didnt teach me how to explain code in english.
-Also sorry about the video I couldnt show all the functions of the webpage in it.